jgmcelwain/qewe/README.md

 - #### `inferValuePriority: (value: T) => number`

-  Define a function that will be used to infer the priority of a value when it is added to the queue.
+  Define a function that will be used to infer the priority of a value when an entry is created.
 This can be useful when the priority is something that can be derived from the value itself.

-  This function is only used by `enqueue` if a `priority` argument is not provided and the `value` argument is not an instance of `QeweEntry`.
+  By providing this function you can omit the `priority` argument from the `enqueue` and `createEntry`.

   `inferValuePriority` is `undefined` by default, which means you always have to provide the priority when adding a value to the queue.